Are Oils Heart Healthy?

 - 3 min read

 You may have heard that olive oil and other plant-based oils are “heart-healthy.”
-However, scientific research shows the picture is more complicated.
-A key review concluded that monounsaturated fatty acids (MUFA)—the main type of fat in olive oil—may not provide significant protection against heart disease when used as a substitute for saturated fats.
+However, scientific research suggests the picture is more complex.

 “...Food and Drug Administration authorized the use of health claims for olive oil; however, a recent appraisal based on a large body of experimental evidence suggests that MUFA might not be the proper substitute for SFA...”